VoiceThread/nativescript-plugins/packages/nativescript-downloader/README.md

 iOS applications will download files by default to the application's documents directory, which is defined in Nativescript as `knownFolders.documents()` and does not require any extra permissions from the user.
 This also has the advantage of being the location where an application can make downloaded files visible to other apps once it has been configured as a document provider.

-The iOS version of the plugin supports two special destination approaches.
-First, `destinationSpecial: DownloadDestination.picker` will first download the file to the application documents directory, and then present the user with a picker UI so that they can select where they'd like a copy saved.
+The iOS version of the plugin supports two destination copy approaches.
+First, `copyPicker` will first download the file to the application documents directory, and then present the user with a picker UI so that they can select where they'd like a copy saved.
 This approach avoids permission requirements since the user is involved in the destination choice.
 Note: This is only available on iOS 13+

-Second, `destinationSpecial: DownloadDestination.gallery` will save a copy to the device's Photos Gallery in case the user wants to use that file in another application from an easy to find location.
+Second, `copyGallery` will save a copy to the device's Photos Gallery in case the user wants to use that file in another application from an easy to find location.
 This approach requires the user to grant photo library permission first in order to save the downloaded file.
 Your app might be rejected from the Apple App Store if you do not provide a description about why you need this permission.
 The default message "Requires access to photo library." might not be enough for the App Store reviewers.
 You can customize it by editing the `app/App_Resources/iOS/Info.plist` file in your app and adding something like the following:

 ```xml
 <key>NSPhotoLibraryUsageDescription</key>